Troon: Politics and governance

+Economy

+Troon is home to the Royal Troon golf course, one of the hosts of the Open Golf Championship.
+The course is chosen to host this annual event roughly every seven years.
+The last time Royal Troon hosted was for the 2024 Open Championship.

 SeaCat opened passenger services from Troon in 1999, with catamaran ferries to Ireland.
 They were followed by P&O Irish Sea in 2003.
 SeaCat closed the following year.
 Up until 2015, P&O Ferries operated seasonal sailings with the high speed catamaran HSC Express: the term 'SeaCat' is often used to refer to the P&O service.
 P&O announced on 13 January 2016 that the Troon–Larne service was to close with immediate effect.
 The former SeaCat terminal is currently fenced off and is being used as log storage.

-Educational provision
+During a period of expansion and renovation work to the ferry terminal at Ardrossan in North Ayrshire, the ferry terminal at Troon has been used by ferry operator Caledonian MacBrayne for the Brodick sailings to the Isle of Arran.
+In March 2024, Caledonian MacBrayne confirmed plans to trial berthing the vessel MV Isle of Arran at Troon Harbour, and if successful, the vessel would commence further trials from sailing from Troon to Brodick.

+Education

 Troon has five primary schools.
 Four (Troon Primary School, Muirhead Primary School, Struthers Primary School and Barassie Primary School) are non-denominational, and one primary school provides Catholic educational provision: St. Patrick's Primary School.
 Early years education is provided with a mix of private establishments and local authority establishments attached to primary schools which are operated by South Ayrshire Council.
 Troon is served by one secondary school, Marr College, which is operated by South Ayrshire Council.
 Pupils who access Catholic educational provision usually transfer to Queen Margaret Academy in nearby Ayr as Troon currently has no separate secondary school that accommodates this provision.

 After school care provision in Troon is again a mix of private establishments and one local authority operated after school care club, which is based in and operated from Muirhead Care Club in the Muirhead area of the town.